peteroupc/peteroupc.github.io/morealg.md

 >         - _MAYBE_ in any other case, or if the function is unsure.
 >
 >         In the case of two-dimensional shapes, the shape's corners are (_c1_/_S_, _c2_/_S_), ((_c1_+1)/_S_, _c2_/_S_), (_c1_,(_c2_+1)/_S_), and ((_c1_+1)/_S_, (_c2_+1)/_S_).
->     3. If point (0, 0, ..., 0) is on or inside the shape, and the shape is such that every axis-aligned line segment inside the box crosses the shape at most once, then **InShape** can return&mdash;
+>     3. If point (0, 0, ..., 0) is on or inside the shape, and the shape is such that every axis-aligned line segment inside the enclosing hypercube crosses the shape at most once, then **InShape** can return&mdash;
 >         - _YES_ if all the box's corners are in the shape;
 >         - _NO_ if none of the box's corners are in the shape; and
 >         - _MAYBE_ in any other case, or if the function is unsure.